pingidentity/pingidentity-devops-getting-started/docs/getStartedWithGitRepo.md

    * `docker ps` (enter this at intervals)
    * `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`

-   Refer to the Docker Compose documentation [on the Docker site](https://docs.docker.com/compose/).
+   Refer to the [Docker Compose documentation](https://docs.docker.com/compose/) for more information.

 2. Log in to the management consoles for the products: